Bone tool

 In archaeology, bone tools have been documented from the advent of Homo sapiens and are also known from Homo neanderthalensis contexts or even earlier.
 Bone has been used for making tools by virtually all hunter-gatherer societies, even when other materials were readily available.

 Any part of the skeleton can potentially be utilized; however, antlers and long bones provide some of the best working material.
 Long bone fragments can be shaped, by scraping against an abrasive stone, into such items as arrow and spear points, needles, awls, and fish hooks.

-Other bone tools include spoons, knives, pins, needles, flakers, hide scrapers and reamers.
+Other bone tools include spoons, knives, pins, needles, flakers, hide scrapers, and reamers.

-They made musical rasps, flutes and whistles as well as toys have also been made of bone.
-Decoratively carved articles were also made of bone such as hair combs, hair pins and pendants.

-Even the teeth and hooves did not go to waste.
-The teeth were drilled and used for decoration on clothing and necklaces.
-The hooves were also drilled and used for decoration on clothing as well as strung for rattles and bells.
+Musical rasps, flutes, and whistles, as well as toys, have been made of bone.
+Decoratively carved articles of bone were also made, such as hair combs, hair pins, and pendants.
+Beyond the skeleton, teeth were drilled and used for decoration on clothing and necklaces.
+Hooves were also drilled and used as decorations on clothing, and strung as rattles and bells.

 As an organic material, bone often does not survive in a way that is archaeologically recoverable.
-However, under the right conditions, bone tools do sometimes survive and many have been recovered from locations around the world representing time periods throughout history and prehistory.
-Also many examples have been collected ethnographically, and some traditional peoples, as well as experimental archaeologists, continue to use bone to make tools.
+However, under the right conditions, bone tools do sometimes survive and have been recovered from locations around the world representing time periods throughout history and prehistory.
+Many examples have been collected ethnographically, and some traditional peoples, as well as experimental archaeologists, continue to use bone to make tools.